 If we are feeling in need of further exertion, there is a possibility to extend this walk and to climb to the top of Monte San Salvatore (1912m).

 In the afternoon we return to Pomieri Hotel.

 We begin walking from the hotel (altitude 1346m), through woodland with 600 to 800 year old maple and oak trees.
 Continuing through the Madonie mountains, we’ll have some spectacular views across the mountains and towards the sea.
 Our walk then takes us through a forest with giant 1,000 year old holly trees, and we’ll even find a traditional thatched shepherd’s hut.

 Our path finishes shortly after at the mountain refuge Crispi (altitude 1260m).

-Lunch (San Guglielmo) and dinner included.
+We return along the same route.
+Lunch and dinner included.

-Overnight stay in Castelbuono.
+Overnight stay in Pomieri.

 Dinner at seafood restaurant.
+Overnight in Cefalù.

 Transfer to airport – Palermo airport (1 hour) Catania (2 hours)